-The Issuer has implemented a DRIP whereby Trust Unitholders who are resident Canadian holders of Class A Trust Units, Class F Trust Units, or Class I Trust Units are entitled to elect to have all or some of the cash distributions of the Issuer automatically reinvested in additional Trust Units.
-Participants in the DRIP will receive additional bonus Trust Units in an amount equal in value to 2% of the Distributions reinvested.
+The Trust has implemented a DRIP whereby Trust Unitholders of Class A Trust Units, Class F Trust Units, or Class I Trust Units who are Resident Canadians are entitled to elect to have all or some of the cash distributions of the Trust automatically reinvested in additional Trust Units.
+Participants in the DRIP will receive additional bonus Trust Units in an amount equal in value to 2% of the distributions reinvested.